https://squarefootgardening.org/ Skip to main content

 • Harvest fully mature vegetables.

 • Handle your crops gently.
-(No pitching them from your Square Foot Garden bed into a basket ten yards away.)
+(No pitching them from your garden bed into a basket 10 yards away.)

 • Give ‘em room while you harvest.
 Use several shallow containers as you collect your bounty, versus piling them on top of each other.